isoux/freebsd-6.2-r4r-experiments/README.md

 # FreeBSD 6.2 R4R Experiments 🛠️

+> This repository is intended for research and educational purposes. 🔭

+> Here is the original FreeBSD 6.2 [README](README) ⚠️

-This repository is based on the original FreeBSD 6.2 source code, with experimental R4R (Rusted 4 Rings) additions.
+This repository is based on the original FreeBSD 6.2 source code, with experimental R4R (Rusted 4 Rings) additions layered on top.
 Please note that these experiments target the Intel x86 architecture, both 32-bit (i386) and 64-bit (amd64).

 ## What is R4R? ✨